-Ernst & Young LLP, the Company's external auditors for the year ended December 31, 2020, who are appointed by the shareholders, audited the consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States) to enable them to express to the shareholders their opinion on these consolidated financial statements as at and for the year ended December 31, 2020.
-PricewaterhouseCoopers LLP, the Company's external auditors for the years ended December 31, 2019 and 2018, who were appointed by the shareholders, audited the consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States) to enable them to express to the shareholders, audited the consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States) to enable them to express to the shareholders their opinion on these consolidated financial statements for the years ended December 31, 2019 and 2018.
+Ernst & Young LLP, the Company's external auditors for the years ended December 31, 2021 and 2020, who are appointed by the shareholders, audited the consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States) to enable them to express to the shareholders their opinion on these consolidated financial statements as at and for the years ended December 31, 2021 and 2020.
+PricewaterhouseCoopers LLP, the Company's external auditors for the year ended December 31, 2019, who were appointed by the shareholders, audited the consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States) to enable them to express to the shareholders their opinion on these consolidated financial statements for the year ended December 31, 2019.
 The reports of Ernst & Young LLP and PricewaterhouseCoopers LLP follow.

-/s/ Albert Friesen

-Dr. Albert D. Friesen Chief Executive Officer /s/ James Kinley

-Mr. James F. Kinley CPA CA Chief Financial Officer
+/s/ Albert Friesen /s/ Neil Owens Dr. Albert D. Friesen Chief Executive Officer Dr. Neil Owens Interim Chief Financial Officer

-April 20, 2021
+April 27, 2022